 Historically, market volatility tends to even itself out, and investment values typically rebound.
 Investors’ attitudes and behaviors tend to mirror this pattern.
 While markets have been low in 2022, there are signs of recovery as the year draws to a close, and people appear to be optimistic about an upswing and plan to continue investing.

-If you’re ready to take advantage of buying when the market is low, SoFi Invest is an easy way to get started.
+If you’re ready to take advantage of buying when the market is low, online investing with SoFi Invest is an easy way to get started.